DiedrichsenLab/SUITPapaya/README.md

 ```
 Local atlas and contrast maps can be imported under the "Parcellations > Add local atlas..." option in the viewer.
 When prompted, open both the corresponding `_sp-SUIT.nii` image file and `.gii` surface file to view it in the viewer.
 ```

+### Testing the viewer using vscode and Live Server

+* Install the Live Server Plugin
+* Open the project folder
+* Right-click on the index.html and click open in live server

+### Building a new version of SUITPapaya

+When adding new maps, it is not necessary to build a new version.

+However, if you modify the code, you need to rebuild it:

+QUICK INSTRUCTION

 ```